 Our youngest children are constantly rewarded through praise for good behaviour and learning attitudes.

-In the Foundation Stage songs and rhymes are used to promote the recall of expected behaviours.
-The children arereminded of these expected behaviours through the use of visual prompts.
+In the Foundation Stage staff continually model expected behaviours through ongoing quality interactions.
+The children are reminded of these expected behaviours through the use of visual prompts.

 KEY STAGE 1 AND 2

 Rewards used across school include: